 If you are employed in work using special purpose machinery in manufacturing, or you want to enter the field, Melbourne Polytechnic’s Certificate III in Engineering – Mechanical Trade provides you with all the skills you need.

-The certificate provides a high level of basic and advanced skills, which you can build on through on-the-job training.
+The certificate provides a high level of basic and advanced skills, which you will build on while working on the job.

 These skills include: